5 tips to help you take charge of your holiday spending

-Making a clear budget for the holidays can reduce or eliminate overspending.
-First, make a list of all the things you will be purchasing including gifts, food, beverages, decorations and other holiday expenses.
+Making a clear holiday budget minimizes the chance of overspending.
+First, make a list of all your purchases, including gifts (or gelt or zawadi), food, beverages, decorations, ceremonial items, travel and other holiday expenses.
 Then break down how much you can spend for each item.
-Determine how much you want to spend per gift, for hosting an event or for any travel you might have to do this Christmas.
 Once you’ve made a budget, check in after each holiday purchase to stay on track.

 Make tracking your expenses simple with a budgeting tool.
 You can find plenty of apps on your phone or tablet, or give TrackIt a try.
-It’s a free, online mobile money management tool integrated into your online banking that allows you to see your account and credit card balances.
+It’s a free, digital money management tool integrated into your online banking that allows you to see your account and credit card balances.

-To determine your holiday budget, it’s also important to understand your current cash flow (the money going in and out of your bank account) helps you make a holiday budget that works for you.
+Understanding your current cash flow (the money going in and out of your bank account) helps you make a holiday budget that works for you.
 Use this budget worksheet to give you a better understanding of what goes in and out of your bank account during the holidays and all year long.

 2. Plan ahead for the holidays.

 You can also plan ahead by saving a little each month throughout the year to create a holiday fund.
-Then when your celebrations come, you’ll have a nice sum of savings to use for the big holiday shopping trips, instead of dipping into funds you need for regular expenses.
-You can have an automatic transfer come out each month and put into your savings account so you won’t really miss it.
+Then when your celebrations come, you’ll have savings to use for your holiday spending, instead of dipping into funds you need for regular expenses.
+You can set up an automatic transfer to come out of your chequing account into your savings account each month.

 4. Share the responsibility of holiday hosting.

-When it comes to hosting holiday parties or family gatherings, it can become a lot of work, and a big expense as well.
-Instead of purchasing the entire holiday feast, complete with appetizers, desserts and beverages, ask family members if they can pitch in by assigning each person a dish or something to bring.
-Not only will it cut the cost, it will also cut the workload so you can spend less time in the kitchen and more time enjoying the company of loved ones.
+When it comes to hosting holiday celebrations or family gatherings, the costs can add up.
+Instead of taking on the entire holiday feast, ask family members if they can pitch in by assigning each person a dish or contribution to bring.
+You’ll be cutting down the cost and workload so you can spend less time in the kitchen and more time with your loved ones.

 5. Avoid using credit over the holidays.

-Remember that the holiday season is short, and Christmas is just one day.
-You don’t want to be playing catch up all year after this season is over.
-Avoid high interest debt by not racking up your credit cards and only spending the money you have in your bank account.
+While celebrating the holidays can play a significant role in our cultural, religious and family heritages, the stress of paying back holiday debt can distract from your holiday’s meaning.
+Avoid high interest debt by only spending the money you have in your bank account.
 If you have to use your credit card, pay off your balance as soon as possible to reduce interest payments.